syncosaurus/syncosaurus.github.io/docs/index.md

 ## Features

-- An synchronization engine based on server reconciliation (which is completely compatible with CRDTs!)
+- An synchronization engine based on server reconciliation
 - The ability to automatically persist state on a per-room basis
-- A convenient CLI tool to seamlessly create, configure, manage, and deploy your collaborative application.
+- A convenient CLI tool to seamlessly create, configure, manage, and deploy your collaborative application
 - An analytics dashboard to monitor your collaborative application's usage and error metrics